-Grancsay, Stephen V. Loan Exhibition of European Arms and Armor.
-New York: The Metropolitan Museum of Art, July 1931. p.
+Grancsay, Stephen V. Loan Exhibition of European Arms and Armor: The Metropolitan Museum of Art, New York, August 3 to September 27, 1931.
+New York: The Metropolitan Museum of Art, 1931. p.
 19, no. 54, ill.

 Laking, Guy Francis, Charles Alexander Cosson, Francis Henry Cripps-Day, and Claude Blair.
 A Record of European Armour and Arms Through Seven Centuries.
 Vol. 2.
 Cambridge: Ken Trotman Ltd., 2000. p.
 78, fig. 430.

 Williams, Alan.
 The Knight and the Blast Furnace: A History of the Metallurgy of Armour in the Middle Ages & the Early Modern Period.
 History of Warfare, Vol. 12.
 Leiden: Brill, 2002. p.
 174.

 La Rocca, Donald J. "A William Burges Sketchbook of Helmets, ca. 1880, Bashford Dean and G.F.
 Lawrence, and Renaissance Leatherwork from London."
 The Journal of the Arms and Armour Society XIX, no. 5 (March 2009). pp. 201–2, fig. 9–10.

 Fallows, Noel.
 Jousting in Medieval and Renaissance Iberia.
 Woodbridge: Boydell Press, 2010. pp. 78–79, fig. 25.